TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/README.md

 ### 3. Pathway analysis

-For pathway analysis, we used a robust rank aggregation method to perform the analysis.
-This method is implemented in the function `methylRRA` in *methylGSA* R package.
+We used the function `methylRRA` in *methylGSA* R package for this analysis, to identify biological pathways enriched with CSF biomarker-associated DNA methylation.

 | File | Link |
 |---------|--------------------|